Hattie Winston: Film and television

 While appearing on The Electric Company, Winston was Veronique on soap opera The Edge of Night (1976).
 Winston appeared regularly as nurse Toni Gillette in Nurse from 1981 to 1982.
 She performed alongside Dorian Harewood in the television film The Hope Division (1987).
-Winston was Pauline in the unsuccessful pilot Coming to America (1989), based on the movie of the same name.
+Winston was Pauline in the unsuccessful pilot Coming to America (1989), based on the film of the same name.
 In 1990, Winston portrayed Nurse Flowers in Sesame Street Home Video Visits the Hospital.

 In 1991, she won the role of housekeeper Gloria Davis in Homefront, and continued playing the character until 1993.
 For her work on Homefront, Winston was nominated for an NAACP Image Award for Outstanding Actress in a Drama Series in 1994.
 She recurred on soap opera Port Charles as Alice Morgan, and acted in the Western The Cherokee Kid (1996).

 She provided the voice of Lucy Carmichael on the popular Nickelodeon cartoon Rugrats, as well as in the 1998 film version, The Rugrats Movie.
 Winston reprised the role in the spin-off series All Grown Up!, which ran from 2003 through 2008.
 During the 2000s, she played Margaret Turk, the mother of Dr. Christopher Turk (Donald Faison), on the NBC (later ABC) sitcom Scrubs.

 From 1998 through 2004, she portrayed nurse Margaret Wybourn on the CBS sitcom Becker, starring Ted Danson.
 John Crook described Winston as a "valuable cog" on Becker.
 In 2001, Winston received her second NAACP Image Award nomination, in the category of Outstanding Supporting Actress in a Comedy Series as Margaret.

 Following her run on Becker, Winston made guest appearances on ER, Cold Case, Castle and Mike & Molly.
 She had a recurring role as Sister Coriann Pearly in sitcom The Soul Man.

 In film, Winston portrayed Mrs. Todd in Beverly Hills Cop III (1994), Simone in Jackie Brown (1997) and Angela Russel in True Crime (1999), the latter opposite Clint Eastwood.
 Winston had a minor role as a hospital nurse in Living Out Loud (1998).

 Personal life

 Winston is married to Harold Wheeler, who served as musical director for Dancing with the Stars.
-The couple have one daughter, Samantha.
+The couple has one daughter, Samantha.